Existence of 3 anti-cocircular truncated M\"obius planes and constructions of strength-4 covering arrays: Introduction

-In the construction of the CA$(3q^4 -2; 4, \frac{q^2 +1}{2}, q)$, we use $\frac{q^2 +1}{2}$ points of the ovoid (half points of the ovoid).
+In the construction of the $\CA(3q^4 -2; 4, \frac{q^2 +1}{2}, q)$, we use $\frac{q^2 +1}{2}$ points of the ovoid (half points of the ovoid).
 We observed that half ovoids have been used in other contexts, such as the construction of a family of projective two-weight codes (strongly regular Cayley graphs) in an unpublished work \cite{wilson1997}.

 Extending our construction to employ all $q^2 +1$ points of the ovoid is feasible using additional geometry and recursive constructions.
-Using these, we construct a CA$(5q^4 - 4q^3 - q^2 + 2q; 4, q^2 +1, q)$ for any odd prime power $q$.
+Using these, we construct a $\CA(5q^4 - 4q^3 - q^2 + 2q; 4, q^2 +1, q)$ for any odd prime power $q$.
 These covering arrays improve the size of many covering arrays with the same parameters.

 The structure of this paper is as follows.
 In \cref{sec:bg}, we review the background in finite geometry, covering arrays, and their connections.
 In \cref{sec:orthogoval}, we review the existence of pairs of orthogoval projective planes in the literature and their role in constructing strength-$3$ covering arrays.
-In \cref{sec:orthogovoid}, we give results connecting blocks of truncated M{\"o}bius planes with hypersurfaces in $PG(3,q)$.
-We prove the existence of 3 \name truncated M{\"o}bius planes.
-In \cref{sec:4ca3layer}, we prove the existence of a CA$(3q^4 -2; 4, \frac{q^2 + 1}{2}, q)$ obtained by the vertical concatenation of three strength-$3$ covering arrays obtained by 3 \name truncated M{\"o}bius planes.
-In \cref{sec:rec4-ca}, we prove the existence of a CA$(5q^4 - 4q^3 - q^2 + 2q; 4, q^2 +1, q)$ using a recursive method with the CA$(3q^4 -2; 4, \frac{q^2 +1}{2}, q)$ as the main ingredient.
+In \cref{sec:orthogovoid}, we give results connecting blocks of truncated M{\"o}bius planes with hypersurfaces in $\PG(3,q)$.
+We prove the existence of an $\ACTM(3,q)$ for any odd prime power $q$.
+In \cref{sec:4ca3layer}, we prove the existence of a $\CA(3q^4 -2; 4, \frac{q^2 + 1}{2}, q)$ obtained from the vertical concatenation of three strength-$3$ covering arrays obtained by an $\ACTM(3,q)$ for any odd prime power $q$.
+In \cref{sec:rec4-ca}, we prove the existence of a $\CA(5q^4 - 4q^3 - q^2 + 2q; 4, q^2 +1, q)$ using a recursive method with the $\CA(3q^4 -2; 4, \frac{q^2 +1}{2}, q)$ as the main ingredient.
 In \cref{sec:future}, we discuss potential future works.